cyralinc/terraform-provider-cyral/docs/resources/access_token_settings.md

 ## Schema

-### Required
+### Optional

 - `default_validity` (String) The default duration used for access token validity.
+Defaults to `36000s`.
 Should follow the protobuf duration string format, which corresponds to a sequence of decimal numbers suffixed by a 's' at the end, representing the duration in seconds.
 For example: `300s`, `60s`, `10.50s`, etc.
 - `max_number_of_tokens_per_user` (Number) The maximum number of access tokens that a user can have at the same time.
+Must be between `1` and `5` (inclusive).
+Defaults to `3`.
 - `max_validity` (String) The maximum duration that a user can request for access token validity.
+Defaults to `36000s`.
 Should follow the protobuf duration string format, which corresponds to a sequence of decimal numbers suffixed by a 's' at the end, representing the duration in seconds.
 For example: `300s`, `60s`, `10.50s`, etc.
 - `offline_token_validation` (Boolean) The configuration that determines if the sidecar should perform access token validation independently using cached token values.
-If this is true, the sidecar will be able to validate and authenticate database access even when it cannot reach the Control Plane.
+If this is `true`, the sidecar will be able to validate and authenticate database access even when it cannot reach the Control Plane.
+Defaults to `true`.
+- `token_length` (Number) The number of characters of the access token plaintext value.
+Valid values are `8`, `12` and `16`.
+Defaults to `16`.

 ### Read-Only